 Experiential rewards have grown substantially in importance as a category of promotional incentive.
 Customers, particularly younger demographics, consistently rate experiences above physical goods and cash-equivalent rewards when asked what they most value.
 Experiences are also inherently social: people share them, talk about them, and associate the positive emotion of an experience with the brand that gave it to them.

 As a category, experiences span an enormous range: concert tickets, hospitality at sports events, cookery classes, city breaks, adventure activities, wellness days.
 The right experience depends entirely on who your customer is and what resonates with their lifestyle.
-A trade promotion running through a distributor network might attach to a golf day or a Ryder Cup hospitality package.
-A consumer promotion targeting young adults might offer festival tickets or access to an exclusive brand event.
+Keogh's crisps' partnership offering a Guinness Storehouse Experience is a good example: an overnight Dublin hotel stay paired with two passes to the Storehouse.
+The FMCG brand attaches itself to an experience its audience already aspires to, rather than inventing a generic prize from scratch.
+A trade promotion running through a distributor network might attach to a golf day or a Ryder Cup hospitality package instead.

 The logistical challenge with experiences is delivery.
 Unlike a product reward or a cash equivalent, experiences require booking, coordination, and sometimes significant lead time.
 The customer experience of claiming and receiving an experiential reward needs to be as smooth as the initial promotional mechanic.
 Poorly managed fulfilment can turn a great incentive into a frustrating customer service problem.